Legislation

 Register HERE

 In June 2024, the board voted to pause current assessments in order to reevaluate their process and data, with assessments resuming in 2025.
 In March 2025, the PDAB selected 27 drugs to review.
 In June 2025, the list was narrowed to 23 drugs.
+It plans to review five or more drugs each month July through October, but has extended the deadline to publish its final report on affordability for the drugs to March 2026.

 2024 Findings: